 The Bodhisatta was once a king’s chaplain.
 The king fell under the sway of some advisors who were very quarrelsome.
 They made the king get angry with the Bodhisatta and banish him from the city.
 Later, remembering the Bodhisatta’s virtue, the king regretted his decision.
-He felt it inappropriate to send a messenger to ask the Bodhisatta to return, so he wrote a poem about crows (because of the superstition about a crow’s caw signaling the return of a friend) and had it delivered, along with cooked crow meat, to the village where the Bodhisatta and his family had gone.
-Because the Bodhisatta was wise, the king was confident he would figure out the message.
+He felt it inappropriate to send a messenger to ask the Bodhisatta to return, so he wrote a poem about crows (because of the superstition about a crow’s caw signaling the return of a friend) and had it delivered, along with cooked crow meat, to the village where the Bodhisatta and his family were.
+Because the Bodhisatta was wise, the king was confident he would understand the message.

 That which can drink when rivers are in flood; That which the grain will cover out of sight; That which foretells a traveler on the road– O wise one, eat and read my riddle right.